albush/WCSATX2016/WCSATX2016.md

 # [fit] What's special about today?

 ^ What's Special about today?
 In improv, like theatre, film, and television, we make create the scene any time and place we want.
 Why would we choose to make up a scene in the middle of a boring day?
-What else is going on in the world
+What else is going on in the world?
+Play with that, and have fun with it.

 ---